-Children are taught through areas of learning organised as subjects.
-Leading on from the focus of child-centered learning at Key Stage 2, pupils' experiences in Key Stage 3 become more enquiry-based, problem-centered, and involve more decision-making.
-Key Stage 3 pupils are given opportunities to develop skills throughout the whole curriculumn in a greater depth.
-All children in Key Stage 3 take part in work related learning.
-Children get to meet employers of businesses and participate in small projects to develop their personal 'work related' skills.
-Further to this, children in 3.3 can choose a vocational option relating to an occupation or employment, where they study a subject in greater depth.
+Leading on from the focus of child-centred learning at Key Stage 2, pupils' experiences in Key Stage 3 become more enquiry-based, problem-centred, and involve more decision-making.
+Key Stage 3 pupils are given opportunities to develop skills throughout the whole curriculum in a greater depth.